ghostt-001/Student_Managemnt/README.md

 Any Java IDE (like IntelliJ, Eclipse, or VS Code) or command line

 ## 📁 File
-StudentManagement.java — Contains all class definitions and the main driver logic.
+CODE — Contains all class definitions and the main driver logic.